Vyacheslav Bobrov

-Vyacheslav Bobrov (born 19 September 1992) is a Ukrainian basketball player who last played for VEF Rīga of the Latvian–Estonian Basketball League.
+Vyacheslav Bobrov (born 19 September 1992) is a Ukrainian basketball player for Dinamo București of the Liga Națională.
 He also plays for the Ukrainian national team.

 Professional career

 During the 2019–20 season, Bobrov averaged 7.4 points and 3.2 rebounds per game in the Liga ACB.
 On 30 May 2020 he signed a two-year extension with Fuenlabrada.

 Bobrov subsequently joined BC Dnipro of the Ukrainian Basketball Super League.
 He averaged 9.4 points, 5.7 rebounds, and 1.0 assist per game during the 2021–22 season.

 On 28 February 2022, Bobrov signed with Nanterre 92 of the LNB Pro A.

 On August 1, 2022, he has signed with BC Budivelnyk of the European North Basketball League.

 On August 6, 2024, he signed with VEF Rīga of the Latvian–Estonian Basketball League.

 National team career

 Bobrov participated at the EuroBasket in 2017 and 2022.